 - Can be a little too generalized – You’ll learn a little about many different styles without mastering one.

-So, should you train MMA or BJJ?
-Let’s find out.
+So, should you train in MMA or BJJ for self-defense?
 Remember that both disciplines are highly effective and push you to your physical limits.

 Which One’s the Best?
 With all things considered, we recommend learning MMA for self-defense.

 Why?
 That’s due to its mixed skill set, superior accessibility, and focus on real-life situations.
-In random, unprovoked attacks, you probably won’t have time to get the opponent down and wrestle with them.
+You probably won’t have time to get the opponent down and wrestle with them in random, unprovoked attacks.

 Is MMA Harder Than BJJ?

-That depends on many factors, such as your past experience, fitness levels, and overall physical condition.
+That depends on many factors, such as your experience, fitness levels, and overall physical condition.

-MMA is difficult because of its broad mix of styles, whereas BJJ is complex due to its ground-based nature and exhausting grapples.
+MMA is brutal because of its broad mix of styles, whereas BJJ is complex due to its ground-based nature and exhausting grapples.

-Both will test your limits hard and leave you panting for breath, but we’d say MMA is harder due to the sheer number of elements that you’ll need to learn.
+Both will test your limits hard and leave you panting for breath, but MMA is harder due to the sheer number of elements you’ll need to learn.

-You can master BJJ more smoothly because you’re only focusing on grappling ground combat.
+You can master BJJ more smoothly because you only focus on grappling ground combat.
 Still, MMA features an eclectic mix of fighting styles that you can spend decades learning.

 MMA training is also harder and more suited to those hoping to get into self-defense for fitness.
-However, that isn’t to say that learning BJJ is a cakewalk because it most certainly isn’t.
+However, that isn’t to say that learning BJJ is a cakewalk because it isn’t.

 BJJ or MMA for Weight Loss?

 Both practices will get you in shape, but MMA is more effective for weight loss due to the number of skills involved.
-Not only will your conditioning be tested, but the physical strength it takes to strike, wrestle, and grapple with opponents requires tremendous fortitude.
+Not only will your conditioning be tested, but the physical strength required to strike, wrestle, and grapple with opponents requires tremendous fortitude.